« Cooking is the art of instantly transforming products steeped in history into joy. » Guy Savoy, Chef

 Write a book on “The Cuisines and Flavors of World was a huge undertaking.

-A double challenge had to be met: first of all, to move, over the past five years, to each country and continent to spot, discover, to taste (sometimes daring to taste) and note the culinary specialties national or local, then take, the pictures of these with certain difficulties, in particular for the countries and the specialties exotic like, for example, the very astonishing balot Asian,heady Svid Icelandic, and, National dish Uzbek or the incredible dinengdeng Philippine, gulai Indonesian, true champion of ingredients, kiviak Inuit (a seal stuffed withbirds fermented), the hakarl, flat Icelandic compound requin du Greenland fermented or much closer to us, the famous bagna caoda Piedmontese or the hearty olla podrida Castilian.
+A double challenge had to be met: first of all, to move, over the past five years, to each country and continent to spot, discover, to taste (sometimes daring to taste) and note the culinary specialties national or local, then take, the pictures of these with certain difficulties, in particular for the countries and the specialties exotic like, for example, the very astonishing balot Asian,heady Svid Icelandic, and, National dish Uzbek or the incredible dinengdeng Philippine, curry Indonesian, true champion of ingredients, kiviak Inuit (a seal stuffed withbirds fermented), the hakarl, flat Icelandic compound requin du Greenland fermented or much closer to us, the famous bagna caoda Piedmontese or the hearty olla podrida Castilian.

-La food, drinks, products and ingredients of some 130 countries in the monde are illustrated and discussed here.
+La Food, drinks, products and ingredients of some 130 countries in the monde are illustrated and discussed here.

 Some countries with a high density and gastronomic diversity offer up to twenty pages of spot, dish and photos, often colorful due to the beauty and quality of their products.